-One thing you can do to create fantastic and unusual texture is to add things to your base substance to give it character.
-Some examples of what you can add are:
+One thing you can do to create fantastic and unusual textures is to add things to your base substance to give it character.
+Some examples of what you can add are listed below:

 - Split peas